jacobgil/vit-explain/Readme.md

 # Explainability for Vision Transformers (in PyTorch)

-This repository implements methods for explainability in Visual Transformers.
+This repository implements methods for explainability in Vision Transformers.

 ## Currently implemented:
 - Attention Rollout.